Arataki Primary School - Jacey Shirley

-Science at Arataki School will be authentic, meaningful and engaging, awakening curiosity and fostering a love of finding things out.
-Arataki School started the journey of building a sustainable science teaching and learning programme in 2018 with its first teacher, Sheree McNaught participating in the Science Teaching and Leadership Programme.
-The major focus for 2019 will be developing teacher understanding of the Nature of Science strand and how this will strengthen the Arataki School curriculum.
+The vision for science at Arataki School is to be authentic, meaningful and engaging, awakening curiosity and fostering a love of finding things out.
+Arataki School started the journey of building a sustainable science teaching and learning programme in 2018 with its first teacher participating in the Science Teaching and Leadership Programme.
+The major focus for 2019 has been developing teacher understanding of the Nature of Science strand and how this will strengthen the Arataki School curriculum.
 Having two teachers at the school with the knowledge and passion for science will ensure greater support for the whole community.

-Jacey has had nearly 10 years’ experience as a teacher and has been passionate about promoting literacy and fostering students learning strategies, particularly in reading.
-She is also interested at how the Nature of Science and science capabilities can integrate within the inquiry learning process.
+Jacey has had nearly 10 years’ experience as a teacher and has been passionate about promoting literacy and fostering students’ learning strategies, particularly in reading.
+She is also interested at how the Nature of Science and science capabilities can integrate within the enquiry learning process.

 During her time on placement at Toi Ohomai Institute of Technology Jacey was hosted by Dr Heather Hamerton who is head of research there.
 Jacey spent most of her time placed in the sport and recreation faculty led by lecturer Tracey Clissold.
 This included attending meetings and working with the research committee who review and provide critiquing for staff and students taking part in research projects.
 She also attended lectures and workshops on exercise physiology, athletic conditioning and nutritional health.
 A highlight was attending lectures by internationally renowned nutrition scientists and exercise physiologists.
 She spent some time attending a plant identification field trip for environmental sciences and labs involving plant and insect dissection.
 Jacey also presented a seminar on the Science Teaching Leadership Programme and the New Zealand science curriculum.